Digital Transformation Drives 46.6% Increase In Profit Before Tax, And Proceeds A 20% Dividend Payout

 The non-performing loan ratio as prescribed by the State Bank is only 1.46%, lower than the sector average; Capital Adequacy ratio (CAR) of 14.8% under Basel II standards.
 Other prudential indicators are at healthy levels, demonstrating the effectiveness of HDBank's sustainable development strategy, which comprehensively integrates ESG factors.

 With these positive results over the first nine months, HDBank has solidified its position among leading banks in the sector.
-The Bank is well-positioned to maintain high and continuous growth, ensuring the successful completion of the General Meeting of Shareholders' plan.
-Hashtag: #HDBank
+The Bank is well-positioned to maintain high and continuous growth, ensuring the successful completion of the General Meeting of Shareholders' plan: #HDBank

 The issuer is solely responsible for the content of this announcement.